shellywhen/coding-challenge/readme.md

 python3 run.py
 ```

-The server will be run at `localhost:12050`.
+The backend server will be run at `localhost:12050`.

 It will use MongoDb at `localhost:27017`.